island-lang/island-lang.github.io/README.md

 ## Stream properties

+Properties can also generate a stream of values.

+...TODO...

 ## Consistency checking

 One potential issue has to do with the way mapping rules allow multiple, possibly inconsistent, computations to be defined for the same set of properties.